 In this post, discover why women need female empowerment in the workplace and how you can promote equal opportunities in your company.

 And yet, despite countless initiatives and political debates, many companies are only beginning to register the considerable potential of female executives.
-We introduce 5 ideas in this post, on how you can speed up the process.
+Here, we introduce five ideas on how you can speed up the process.

 The causes of this are manifold and often systemic.
-Often throughout the course of their careers, women hit the so-called glass ceiling — an invisible barrier that makes it more difficult for them to be promoted into top management positions.
+Throughout the course of their careers, women hit the so-called glass ceiling — an invisible barrier that makes it more difficult for them to be promoted into top management positions.

 Unchallenged gender-role assumptions, rigid business structures, a lack of access to informal networks, and the belief that leaders need to be accessible around the clock all also contribute to this issue.